 Do I Really Need a Bell on My Bike?

 Yes.
-As a Gainesville bike accident lawyer, I know that a bicyclist is required by law to either carry a bell with them or equip their bike with a bell.
+As a Gainesville bike accident attorney, I know that a bicyclist is required by law to either carry a bell with them or equip their bike with a bell.

 A bell should be sounded when overtaking a pedestrian on a roadway or sidewalk.
 It is also intended to alert a pedestrian of a, likely, fast moving vehicle approaching to avoid creating an accident.